RamitSarker29/Leetcode/0503-next-greater-element-ii/README.md

 # Why Does It Work?

-Each original element is placed into the stack and waits for its next greater element.
+Every original element is placed into the stack and waits for a greater element.

-The first copy handles elements normally.
+The first traversal handles elements in their normal order.

-The second copy allows elements near the end to search from the beginning, which is exactly what circular traversal requires.
+The second traversal allows elements near the end of the array to continue searching from the beginning, which simulates circular traversal.

+When a greater element is found, the waiting index is popped and its answer is recorded.

-If an element is never popped, no greater element exists anywhere in the circular array, so its answer correctly remains:
+If an index is never popped, it means there is no strictly greater element anywhere in the circular array.
+Its answer therefore correctly remains:

 ```text
 -1